 Looking for a memorable way to teach students to summarize nonfiction texts?
-Try this alternative strategy in your secondary classroom as a means of differentiation or scaffolding for struggling readers.
+Try this alternative strategy in your middle or high school classroom as a means of differentiation or scaffolding for struggling readers.

 If only nonfiction was equally as straightforward!
-Unfortunately, I’m not going to tell you there’s a secret formula that will make students go from zero to hero when it comes to written nonfiction summarizing skills, but I do have some concrete, useful ideas and strategies to help reduce both student and teacher frustration.
+Unfortunately, I’m not going to tell you there’s a secret formula that will magically transform nonfiction summarizing skills, but I do have some concrete, useful ideas and strategies to help reduce both student and teacher frustration.

-One of the reasons I love teaching summarizing is because, as a certified Reading Specialist, I know how important it is for skillful comprehension…not only in English class but in all subject areas.
-If your little cherubs can give you the main ideas and most important supporting details of a text in an accurate and coherent manner, they are well on their way to being masters of cognition.
+One of the reasons I love teaching summarizing is because I know how important it is for skillful comprehension…not only in English class but in all subject areas.
+If your students can give you the main ideas and most important supporting details of a text in an accurate and objective manner, they are well on their way to being masters of cognition.

-So let’s cut to the chase.
-Here are a few tips to simplify your summarizing instruction when it comes to nonfiction, non-narrative texts:
+So, how can we do that?
+Here are a few tips to simplify your instruction and help students summarize nonfiction, non-narrative texts:

 Start by picking high-interest texts.

 Believe me, I know how tempting it is to select a text about the deliciousness of coffee because of your love affair with it (…or maybe that’s mine), but resist the urge!
 Research says that if kids don’t care about the text, they will most likely not invest themselves in it.
-One of my go-to sources is Newsela because it differentiates the lexile levels of the articles and provides other useful teacher resources.
+One of my go-to sources is Common Lit because it offers a variety of reading levels and provides other useful teacher resources.
 My students also really enjoy Scholastic Scope and Upfront magazines.
-Curriculet and Newsela are great online resources.
-Check them out if you haven’t.

 While people possess differing opinions on the value of direct instruction, I have seen its benefit when introducing new information.
 Keep it short, but give an overview of the down and dirty tips you expect your peeps to remember.
+Of course, include students in conversation during the mini lesson.
 Make them take notes.
-They’ll thank you later.
+They’ll thank you later!